jordanstephens/js_route_helpers/README.md

 **config/routes.rb**

     get "/users/:id", to: "users#show", as: :user

 Rails gives you a `user_path` helper, which you can use like this:

 ```ruby
 user_path(3) # => "/users/3"
 ```

-JsRouteHelpers gives you similar javascript helpers to helper you work with your routes:
+JsRouteHelpers gives you a similar javascript helper:

 ```javascript
 RouteHelpers.userPath(3) // => "/users/3"
 ```

-**NOTE**: Javascript names are conventionally `camelCase`, so make sure to use the camelCase versions of your route helpers when calling them client-side.
+**NOTE**: Javascript names are conventionally camelCase, so make sure to use the camelCase versions of your route helpers when calling them client-side.

 ## Installation